 The coefficient of sxsy is defined in the submethods.
-All parameters will be multiplied by 2pi for simplicity
+All parameters will be multiplied by 2pi for simplicity correct_global_phase: float, optional Save the global phase, the analytical solution will track the global phase.
+It has no effect on the numerical solution.

 '''

-to\array(params, N)
+to_array (params, N)

 '''